teodorrupi/blog/_posts/2015-09-22-automation-tools.markdown

 # Tools
 Python was the best tool I have found that can be used in desktop application testing.
 With a GUI creator, you can easily have a test environemnt where you can control your simulations, in different operating systems with easy.
 Easy to use, easy to learn and with tons of plugins out there, as well as very lightweight and robust.

 For web/mobile testing, there are many tools out there which fit to differnt projects.
-But as an idea, you could have great luck with using a javascript terminal based testing framework which is lightweight, fast and easy to MAINTAIN.
+But as an idea, you could have great luck with using a javascript terminal based testing framework which is lightweight, fast and easy to maintain.
 For a robust testing application which is also browser based in parallel, **Selenium** is the closest thing you can get to a perfect multipurpose browser based solution.
 With an easy to maintain and well orgranized framework, the power of Selenium is enormous.

 #Resources
 - [Selenium][selenium-web]